ibm-cloud-docs/account/service_credentials.md

 {: #IAM_credential-ui}
 {: ui}

 Services that are managed by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) can generate a resource key, also known as a credential.
 Credentials are service-specific and vary based on how each service defines the credentials they need to generate.
-A credential might contain a user name, password, host name, port, and a URL.
+A credential might contain a user name, password, host name, port, and a URL, however the contents of each credential is unique to the service that generates it.

-However, while the contents of each credential is unique to the service that generates it, all services managed by IAM require that new credentials include an IAM Service access role.
 Some services might generate more data that requires parameters to be passed in.
 For example, a service might require you to input a language parameter to set the default language that is returned in the resource key that is generated.

 Complete the following steps to add a credential to a service that is managed by IAM:

 1. From the Resource list page, select the name of the service to open the service details page.
-Then, select the Credentials tab, and click **New Credential**.
+Then, click **Service credentials > New Credential+**.
-2. From the Add New Credential dialog, provide a **Name**.
+1. Provide a **Name**.
-3. Specify the role.
+1. Specify the role.
 This value sets the IAM service access role.
 For more information, see [IAM Access](/docs/account?topic=account-userroles).
-4. Optionally, you can provide a Service ID by either allowing IAM to generate a unique value for you, or by providing an existing Service ID.
+1. Optionally, you can provide a Service ID by either allowing IAM to generate a unique value for you, or by providing an existing Service ID.
 For more information, see [Creating and working with service IDs](/docs/account?topic=account-serviceids).
-5. Optionally, you can provide more parameters as a valid JSON object that contains service-specific configuration parameters, provided either inline or in a file.
+1. Optionally, you can provide more parameters as a valid JSON object that contains service-specific configuration parameters, provided either inline or in a file.

    Most services don't require extra parameters, and for services that do, each service defines its own unique list of parameters.
-For a list of supported configuration parameters, see the documentation for the particular service offering.
+For a list of supported configuration parameters, see the documentation for the particular service.
    {: note}

-6. Click **Add** to generate the new service credential.
+1. Click **Add** to generate the new service credential.

 ### Creating a service credential without an IAM service role
 {: #no-service-role}

 Services managed by IAM that generate new credentials can assign an IAM Service access role.
 This role grants access to the entire service instance.
-For services with fine-grained resource access, you might want to grant access only to a subresource, such as a Cloud {{site.data.keyword.cos_short}} bucket.
+For services that have fine-grained resource access, you might want to grant access only to a subresource, such as a Cloud {{site.data.keyword.cos_short}} bucket.
 In this case, you can choose to continue without selecting a role so that the new credential is created without an IAM Service role.
 This way, you can manage the fine-grained access by creating an IAM policy that you scope to a specific resource, like a bucket.
 To create the credential without an IAM service role, complete the following steps:

 1. From the Resource list page, select the name of the service to open the service details page.
 Then, click **Service credentials > New Credential+**.
 1. Provide a **Name**.